 Bees are remarkable creatures that have the ability to build intricate structures, including their famous honeycomb.
 The process of building honeycomb is fascinating and requires a lot of hard work from the bees.

 To start building the honeycomb, bees first need to produce beeswax.
-This is done by worker bees who have specialized glands in their abdomen that secrete beeswax.
+This is done by worker bees who have specialised glands in their abdomen that secrete beeswax.
 The wax is then chewed and manipulated by the bees until it becomes soft and malleable.

 It is important to note that bees require a lot of energy to build comb, and they need to consume a lot of honey in the process.
 In fact, it is estimated that bees need to consume around 8 pounds of honey to produce just 1 pound of beeswax.